Funny (Zedd and Jasmine Thompson song): Music video

 The music video was released on YouTube on 16 July 2020.
 The two artists had originally planned to meet in person in Los Angeles to work on the music video.
 However, due to the onset of the pandemic, Thompson was not able to travel.
-Instead, they came up with a new idea for the video which made it especially relevant to the moment.
-With no set crews or camera operators, the shoot was coordinated through FaceTime.
+Instead, they were presented with a new idea for the video which made it especially relevant to the moment.
+Jasmine Thompson credits the video’s director Jack Karaszewski for coming up with the inspiration: “I have to give all of the credit to the director Jack Karaszewski.
+He came up with the whole idea of making this world of how me and Zedd met.
+It was really fun, he made the whole video so random and had such great ideas to make it memorable during the quarantine.”
+With no crews or camera operators, the shoot was coordinated through FaceTime.

 The music video involves screen recordings of Mac computers running macOS Catalina, and it takes place almost entirely in the Messages app.
 It opens with Thompson recording herself singing the chorus while playing the piano in Photo Booth, as if she was recording a demo, until she received an iMessage from her ex-boyfriend.
 She proceeds to type the lyrics into the text field.
 She subsequently received a message from Zedd, who called her voice "incredible" and wanted to work with her, saying he got her number from Scottish singer-songwriter Lewis Capaldi.
 At first, she did not believe it, until he sends her a picture, after which she typed: "OMG it is u!".
 She responded by sending him the demo she recorded earlier, and later joined a Zoom meeting with Zedd and his dogs.
 Near the end of the video, Capaldi makes a shirtless cameo, lip-syncing to the song while shoving potato chips into his mouth.